Eonfuzz/codename-askellon/README.md

 - Thanks to Niklas for chat interface help
 - Thanks to Mayday for being a boss
 - Thanks to Maddeem for being a boss
+- Thanks to Piggy for the Askellon Icon

 And a special thanks to my awesome testers:
 - Zach